ontodev/robot/docs/remove.md

 ### Patterns

-Entities can also be selected from the set based on axioms.
-This can be helpful if you want to remove only entities with a specific annotation.
+Terms can also be selected from the set based on axioms.
+This can be helpful if you want to remove only terms with a specific annotation.
 When selecting with axioms, the `--select` option must always be quoted.

 1. `CURIE=CURIE`
 2. `CURIE=<IRI>`